directdemocracy-vote/doc/README.md

 ## 1 Overview

-directdemocracy (short for directdemocracy.vote) aims at establishing world-wide [direct democracy](https://en.wikipedia.org/wiki/Direct_democracy) in order to bring peace, safety and prosperity to humananity, including saving the climate and the biodiversity.
+directdemocracy (short for directdemocracy.vote) aims at establishing world-wide [direct democracy](https://en.wikipedia.org/wiki/Direct_democracy) in order to bring peace, safety and prosperity to humanity, including saving the climate and the biodiversity.
-The principle is that people will become citizens by proposing referundums and voting regardless of any official acknowledgement.
+The principle is that people will become citizens by proposing referendums and voting regardless of any official acknowledgement.
 Vote results from a limited number of citizens could be considered as simple survey results.
-They could feed debates, influence political decisions and incitate more people to become citizens.
+They could feed debates, influence political decisions and foster more people to become citizens.
 Vote results from areas where a majority of people are citizens will become significant from a democratic point of view.
 This will increase the pressure on governments to respect the democratic choices expressed by their people.
 Ultimately this bottom-up initiative will enforce direct democracy everywhere in the world.